LooDaHu/ARORA_General_-Introduction/Welcome file.md

 ## FIie structure and explanation
 After we have done the set-up, the whole project should look like this.
 ![enter image description here](https://lh3.googleusercontent.com/CAbsN_SgS47Dvu1yrGXq6M68HYC0CsG8ET-WWknex3Qeukezihxp_NPHA59Mxm6B2GSCYJ0vRrY)
-And don't forget create serializers.py and urls.py manually under every application.
+And don't forget to create serializers.py and urls.py manually under every application.

 Now,
 Let's take example1, one of our created application, as an example.